devilmastah/3D-scan-STL-origin-aligner/README.md

 Thats it.
 Maybe when i find time i will improve on it, or feel free to fork it and make use of it :)
 Known issue now, sometimes the point you select actually does not appear (the blue dot), big chance its on the backside of your model! i do not know why this happens.
 Just undo the last point you added and try again.
 Sometimes changing the angle of the view helps a lot!

+This was quickly thrown together with ChatGPT :)